Wes Parker: Major League playing career

-In a game against the New York Mets on May 7, 1970, Parker hit for the cycle.Helfgott, Hali.
-"Wes Parker, First Baseman", Sports Illustrated, March 22, 1971.
+In a game against the New York Mets on May 7, 1970, Parker hit for the cycle.
 He was the last Los Angeles Dodger to accomplish that feat until Orlando Hudson did so against the San Francisco Giants on April 13, 2009.

 On August 21, 2007, Parker was voted the best defensive first baseman in baseball since the inception of the Gold Glove award in 1957, and named to the Major League Baseball All-time Gold Glove Team.
-He is the only member of the team who is not in the Baseball Hall of Fame.
-(Parker is not eligible to enter the Hall of Fame as a player because he played in only nine seasons, one less than the minimum required for consideration.)
+He is the only member of the team who is not in the Baseball Hall of Fame (Parker is not eligible to enter the Hall of Fame as a player because he played in only nine seasons, one fewer than the minimum required for consideration).

 Parker is the only Dodger to have received the All-Time Gold Glove Team award.

 After Sunday home games in the final years of his career, Parker would hit fly balls to local kids outside Dodger Stadium, then drive as many as would fit into his car for ice cream and sodas.
 He said that he enjoyed his interactions with the kids more than he did playing the games for which he was paid.